Introduction to Code

 -We're visiting the world of the computer

-A string is a sequence of letters written within quotes to be used as data within the code
+- A string is a sequence of characters written within quotes to be used as data within the code

 -Strings work with the print function, in addition to numbers